jina-ai/jina/docs/how-to/index.md

 On top of the {ref}`basics <executor-cookbook>`, `Executor` has a few more tricks up its sleeve.

 \
 **Scaling out**: In many scenarios, running a single Executor for a given task is just not enough.
-Do you need more speed in order to alleviate bottlenecks?
-No problem - *replicas* are here to help.
-Or did you accumulate a lot of data which you want to split into partitions?
-We've got you covered - with the power of *sharding*.
-To learn how to put both of these techniques into practice, take a look at {ref}`this tutorial <scale-out>`.
+Whether you need more throughput or to partition your data, we've got you covered. {ref}`This tutorial <scale-out>` will show you how to easily scale out using Jina.

 \
 **Executors on GPU**: Machine Learning models are only as fast as the metal they run on, and for maximum performance you